Creating Backups¶

 docker compose exec photoprism photoprism backup -i -f

-By default, a backup is created in storage/backup/mysql/[YYYY-MM-DD].sql.
-Omit the -f flag if you do not want to overwrite existing files.
-A custom backup base folder can be configured with PHOTOPRISM_BACKUP_PATH
+By default, a backup is created in a driver-specific subdirectory such as storage/backup/mysql/[YYYY-MM-DD].sql or storage/backup/sqlite/[YYYY-MM-DD].sql.
+Omit -f if you do not want to overwrite an existing file with the same name.
+You can change the backup base folder with PHOTOPRISM_BACKUP_PATH.

-If you are using Podman on a Red Hat-compatible Linux distribution, exchange docker compose for podman-compose.
+If you are using Podman on a Red Hat-compatible Linux distribution, replace docker compose with podman-compose.

-You can specify a custom filename as an argument to dump the database to a file of your choice (using the -f flag to overwrite existing files):
+You can specify a custom filename as an argument to store the dump in a file of your choice.
+Use -f if you want to overwrite an existing file:

 docker compose exec photoprism photoprism backup -i my_custom_dump.sql